FAQs

 This is a challenging endurance event and voluntary or imposed withdrawal from the event can happen.
 This is handled with great respect by TRIBE and our event partners.

 Participants may withdraw from the event at any time.
 Any participant who wishes to stop should inform someone from the event crew.
 Should a participant retire or be withdrawn from the event, they will remain accommodated at the hotel with those still participating.
-If anyone needs to miss part of the first day, they are still more than welcome – and encouraged – to go again the next day if they are able to.
+If anyone needs to miss a day/ part of a day, they are still more than welcome – and encouraged – to go again the next day if they are able to.